 The University of Vienna has a clear mission: to educate the next generation of students and conduct research to contribute to the further development of the University's position and its capacity for innovation.
-The largest university in all German-speaking countries is steeped in tradition.
+The University of Vienna is the largest university in all German-speaking countries and is steeped in tradition.
 The University of Vienna is a research university.
 Its outstanding academics conduct research and teach in the context of international networks and beyond the boundaries of existing research fields.